emilyst/home/README.md

 All files and directories are ignored by default.
-This is done via a sneaky trick: a special "`.gitignore.home`" file which lives in my home repository that doesn't get used unless the current Git directory is the the one for the home repository.
+This is done via a sneaky trick: a special "`.gitignore.home`" file which lives in my home repository that doesn't get used unless the current Git directory is the one for the home repository.
 I wanted to avoid having a file named "`.gitignore`" in my home directory which excludes everything because Git and certain other tools will look for it.